wpcRaskolnikov/flying/README.md

 #### Option 2: Download from Releases

-Download the latest binary for your platform from [releases page](https://github.com/wpcRaskolnikov/flying/releases).
+Download the latest CLI binary for your platform from [releases page](https://github.com/wpcRaskolnikov/flying/releases).

 #### Option 3: Build from Source